Marco Doria

-Patrician Marco Doria, Marquis and Count of Montaldeo (born 13 October 1957) is an Italian academic and politician from Genoa.
+Marco Doria (born 13 October 1957) is an Italian academic and politician from Genoa.
 He served as Mayor of Genoa from 2012 to 2017.

 Biography

 Doria is a descendant of the Genoese ancient and noble family Doria.
 He studied at the University of Genoa and the European University Institute.
 He became a professor of economic history at the University of Genoa.

 Doria was elected mayor of Genoa on 21 May 2012 and held office till 2017.